 Ques.
 Does DU offer scholarships for first-year students?

 Ans.
 Yes.
 The DU Financial Support Scheme covers candidates from families with annual income below INR 8 Lakhs, with up to 100% fee waiver for income under INR 4 Lakhs.
-Merit-based stipends start from Year 1 based on Class 12 / qualifying performance.
+Merit-based stipends start from Year 1 based on 10+2 / qualifying performance.
 EWS, SC, ST, and OBC candidates can also avail National Scholarship Portal benefits.

 Ques.
 Is DU a good option for an MBA?

 Ans.
 Yes — through the Faculty of Management Studies (FMS).
-FMS Delhi is among India's top-tier MBA institutes, with the lowest fees among Tier-1 B-schools (around INR 2 Lakhs for the full programme) and placements regularly crossing INR 40+ LPA at the top end.
+FMS Delhi is among India's top-tier MBA institutes, with the lowest fees among Tier-1 B-schools (around INR 2 Lakhs for the full program) and placements regularly crossing INR 40+ LPA at the top end.
 Admission is via CAT followed by Extempore, GD, and PI.

 Ques.
 What is the total fee for B.Com (Hons) at DU?